 The draft tube does a good job of keeping out the cold air, but tends to get snagged in the zipper.

 A generous 62" of girth around the shoulders make it possible for back and side sleepers to snuggle in comfortably.
 The foot box is on the narrow side at 40", which helps maintain heat efficiently, but doesn't allow for much space to spread your feet around compared to the Rab Ascent 900 (49"), or the luxurious Nemo Sonic 0 (53").

 With a good compression sack and a little muscle, this bag will fit the average backpack.

 The 600 fill down is the least compressible fill material in our selection, but the Cosmic 0 packs down smaller than the Marmot Col and The North Face Inferno -20, both of which contain more down and have roomier cuts.

 The Western Mountaineering Versalite packs down to about half the size of the Cosmic.
 The included stuff sack is huge, but our testers managed to cram it down to a backpackable size with a compression sack.
 If you're primarily looking for a sleeping bag for car camping or short backpacking trips, packed size is less of a concern.

 Though inexpensive, this bag still has a decent draft collar and draft tube, two essential features for keeping you warm.

 The Cosmic 0 offers many features similar to bags two and three times its price.
 It has a full-length draft tube that hangs down over the zipper and keeps out wind and moisture.
 When fully zipped, the draft collar rests under the chin, but it doesn't have its own cinch cord.
-The hood is a bit shallow compared to the Nemo Sonic or the Big Agnes Storm King 0, but is well insulated and kept our testers' heads toasty.
+The hood is a bit shallow compared to the Nemo Sonic, but is well insulated and kept our testers' heads toasty.